 Founder of Dell Computers.
 Gives a lot of money to health care research and fitness causes, education, and family economic security.
 His foundation is also active in global development.

 Early Google employee turned investor.
 David and wife Nancy Blachman have supported film and media, policy and civic action, STEM ed, and SF Bay Area causes.

 Tech venture capitalist.
 The bulk of his giving is in the area of education, but he also supports environmental and health care causes.

-Recently deceased, but with a huge estate.
-The Founder of Dolby Laboratories supported organizations fighting such diverse issues as women's rights, child abuse, and poverty.
+Ray died in 2013, but left huge assets that are being given away by Dagmar.
+Has supported organizations fighting such diverse issues as women's rights, child abuse, and poverty.